 The major goals of the Center

-To be recognized as a major national source of research and personnel development in early intervention/education for children with developmental delays and disabilities, communication disorders or multiple risks, CEC-RAP will:
+To be recognized as a major national source of research and personal development in early intervention/education for children with developmental delays and disabilities, communication disorders or multiple risks, CEC-RAP will:

 - Offer funded personnel preparation programs for graduate students (master’s and doctoral) that will foster recruitment of the best scholars,